adelphi-ed-tech/au-courses/content/intro-to-programming.md

 ---
-layout: syllabus
+layout: design
-title: "Introduction to Programming"
+title: "Intro to Programming"
-author: ""
+author:
+    - "Matthew X. Curinga"
+syllabus_footer: true
+header-img: /img/programming-carto.png
+header-img-alt: "code and a map visual of a demographic map of new york city"
 ---

-% Introduction to Programming
-% Matthew X. Curinga

 <!--
 This syllabus was created for